Alix Collombon

-Alix Collombon (born 17 March 1993) is a French former tennis player and professional padel player.
+Alix Collombon (born 17 March 1993) is a French professional padel player and former tennis player.

 Her highest career singles ranking is world No. 457, achieved on 9 June 2014.
-The best career singles ranking is No. 646, achieved on 27 October 2014.
+The best career doubles ranking is 646, achieved on 27 October 2014.

-She received a wild card into the doubles main draw in the 2014 French Open.
+She received a wildcard into the doubles main draw of the 2014 French Open.
 2021, she made history by becoming the first French woman to reach a World Padel Tour final.
 She made it at the Lerma Challenger alongside Spain's Jessica Castelló.
-However, they lost 0-6 and 5-7 in the final.
-Two weeks later, they were in the final again, this time at the La Nucia Challenger, and won 6-1 and 6-3, becoming the first Frenchwomen to win a World Padel Tour title.
+However, they lost 0–6 and 5–7 in the final.
+Two weeks later, they were in the final again, this time at the La Nucia Challenger, and won 6–1 and 6–3, becoming the first Frenchwomen to win a World Padel Tour title.